Bio – wanart.com

 Her work has since been recognized with the 2015 Mills-Tannenbaum Award for Children's Literacy from Reach Out and Read of Greater New York.
 Her illustrations have been featured in the Society of Illustrators Original Art Show, and her empowering book Dream Big was named to the 2020 Amelia Bloomer Book List by the American Library Association, highlighting outstanding feminist books for young readers.

-Originally from Massachusetts, Joyce now lives in northern New Jersey with her husband and daughter.
-She creates to spark joy, inspire wonder, and celebrate the meaningful moments that connect us all—one book (and giggle) at a time.
+Originally from Massachusetts, Joyce now lives in northern New Jersey with her husband, daughter and two canaries.
+She creates to spark joy, inspire wonder, and to make little readers (and big readers) smile.

 Joyce's Studio: